Admission Requirements

 1. Students must be prepared to list the courses they expect to satisfy their prerequisites on the nursing application.

 3. Students should not assume that a course will satisfy the prerequisite just based on course number or title.
-Students who are planning to transfer to TU should use the transfer student resources to understand how their transfer courses can satisfy the nursing prerequisites.
+Students who are planning to transfer to TU should refer to our transfer student resources to understand how their transfer courses could satisfy the nursing prerequisites.

 4. Any prerequisite courses in progress at time of admission must be completed with a C (2.0) or higher by the start of the program.